 The best treatment option for you will depend on your medical history and specific vision concerns, which your doctor will discuss with you during your appointment.
 At New York Ophthalmology, we work closely with patients to make sure we deliver the most effective treatment for each person’s unique case.

-If you think you may need cataract surgery or just want to schedule a regular eye exam, contact us using the online form or call us at (888) 212-EYES to schedule an appointment at our Jamaica, Jackson Heights or Bronx locations.
+If you think you may need cataract surgery or just want to schedule a regular eye exam, contact us using the online form or call us at (888) 212-EYES to schedule an appointment at our Jamaica, Jackson Heights, Bronx, Washington Heights or Brooklyn locations.